 - Next, configure the language, keyboard method, and time.
 Click Repair your computer.

-- Follow the wizard to finish a system restore.
-After the process is complete, tr to check if the 0x800703ee error has already been fixed.
+- Follow the wizard to finish a system restore after the process is complete, and try to check if the 0x800703ee error has already been fixed.

 Seventh Method – Use an Automatic Repair Tool

-Suppose you do not have the time or technical knowledge to manually solve the problem code 0x800703EE.
+Suppose you do not have the time or technical knowledge to solve the problem code 0x800703EE manually.
 In that case, there is always the option of using an automatic system repair solution such as Restoro.

 Restoro will correct common computer issues, protect you from data loss, malware, and hardware failure, and optimize your PC to function at its best.
 You can quickly cure PC problems and remove viruses with three simple steps: